 Change is never easy, and you can’t please all of the people all of the time, but there are a few things an organisation can do to make change less painful for everyone.

-Bottom up – top down
+Bottom-up – top down

 Springing change on your people at the last moment (e.g. at the point of ERP user training) will only increase the risk of resistance.
 By involving employees from the beginning, you will tap into the knowledge of the day-to-day business processes in each department.
-Most people are open to change that will produce a clear benefit they can identify with; i.e. less time spent on mundane tasks or providing better customer service by having access to real-time data, etc. By delegating certain tasks to employees not involved in the project management of the ERP implementation, the burden is shared, and knowledge can be transferred more easily along the project.
+Most people are open to change that will produce a clear benefit they can identify with; i.e. less time spent on mundane tasks or providing better customer service by having access to real-time data, etc. By delegating certain tasks to employees not involved in the project management of the ERP implementation, the burden is shared, and knowledge can be transferred more easily throughout the project.
 By selecting relevant employees in each department as “super users” and involving them at an early stage, these employees can become informal advocates of the system.

 However, it is also vital that all employees understand the importance of the new ERP system to the company by making management support of the project visible and constant.